microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 PS C:\> Get-WinGetManifest -FunctionName "contoso" -ManifestIdentifier "Windows.PowerToys"
 ```

-## Remove manifests from a private source
+## Remove manifests from a rest source

-The Windows Package Manager private source provides a private location for hosting your Application Manifests.
-The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](.\PowerShell\Remove-WinGetManifest.md) cmdlet that will remove a specific Application Manifest from the specified Windows Package Manager private source.
+The Windows Package Manager rest source provides a private location for hosting your Application Manifests.
+The `Microsoft.WinGet.Source` PowerShell module provides the [Remove-WinGetManifest](.\PowerShell\Remove-WinGetManifest.md) cmdlet that will remove a specific Application Manifest from the specified Windows Package Manager rest source.

-The `Remove-WinGetManifest` PowerShell cmdlet supports targetting an existing Windows Package Manager private source for a specific Manifest Identifier.
+The `Remove-WinGetManifest` PowerShell cmdlet supports targetting an existing Windows Package Manager rest source for a specific Manifest Identifier.
 For more information on how to use this cmdlet, use the `Get-Help Remove-WinGetManifest -Full` or visit the [Remove-WinGetManifest PowerShell Article](.\PowerShell\Remove-WinGetManifest.md) in Docs.

 > [!Note]
 > The PowerShell Module must be re-imported each time the PowerShell window is closed.